 We only support women’s fund that are not a programme of a larger entity.
 Eligible women's funds must have independent decision-making power over their grants and resource mobilisation.
 If the women's funds are not yet independent, they must have concrete plans to become autonomous in the short to medium term of 2-3 years.
 Autonomy and independence are important to ensure that those leading the fund have final authority in their decisions to ensure they are accountable to the communities they support.

 Must we support women's, girls, trans people’s and/or intersex people’s rights?

 In order to be eligible for the Solidarity Fund, women’s funds primary mission must be to support women’s, girls’, trans people and/or intersex people in their efforts to uphold their rights through grantmaking.
 Women’s funds must also have a vision and strategy to challenge and transform gendered power structures.

 Can women's funds apply for more than one grant?
 If they are part of a collaborative between 2 or more, do all need to submit proposals?

 Eligible women's funds can apply for a Solidarity Fund grant individually or as part of a larger collaborative of eligible women’s funds.
 Applicants may not submit more than one proposal: if they are interested in multiple collaborations, they will have to choose and submit (or be part of) just one idea.
-Prospera regional chapters are exempted from this rule, because they serve a large numbers of funds.
+Prospera regional chapters are exempted from this rule, because they serve a large number of funds.

-What can these funds be spent towards?
+What can these funds be spent on?